magestican/SampleWork/README.md

-Sample Code of an angularJS implementation
+Sample Code of an angularJS implementation by me Bryan Arbelo

 --A TAB from a Multiple step Page--
 ==========